-Usability testing should pick up some of the accessibility issues with your design, but you can also try to conform to the Web Content Accessibility Guidelines (WCAG 2.0).
+Usability testing should pick up some of the accessibility issues with your design.
+You can also try to conform to the Web Content Accessibility Guidelines (WCAG 2.0).
 To test if you site has accessibility issues you can use the free Chrome plugins:

 This often happens because organisations are obsessed with launching the latest new shiny feature rather than getting the basics right.
 However, as Craig Sullivan pointed out at the Conversion Elite conference, the benefits of fixing just a few of these problems can often be greater than the entire annual IT budget.
 So, even if it is boring, it is definitely worth the effort.